 2. Adolf Munkel Trail

-The Adolf Munkel Trail (Via delle Odle, Adolf Munkel Weg) is a hiking path at the foot of the Odle/Geisler Group in Val di Funes /Villnösstal.
+The Adolf Munkel Trail (Via delle Odle, Adolf Munkel Weg) is a hiking path that runs along the base of the Odle/Geisler Group in Val di Funes (Villnösstal in German).

-It’s one of the most impressive day hikes in the Dolomites because it brings you to the very base of the piercing Geisler Peaks.
+It’s one of the most impressive day hikes in the Dolomites because it brings you to the very foot of the piercing Geisler Peaks.

 As you weave in and out of stone pine and larch forest, you’ll see these remarkable spires jutting out of fields of pearly-white scree.